Reviews You Can Rely On

 Credit: Ian McEleney

-Lower and broader designs give more stability and allow for a wider array of cookware, and therefore meals.
+Lower and broader designs give more stability and allow for a wider array of cookware and, therefore, meals.
 Liquid fuel models are more stable because they are low to the ground and have wide stove legs that act as stable platforms.
-The MSR Dragonfly is the most stable, in part due to its giant pot supports.
+The MSR Dragonfly is the most stable, partly due to its giant pot supports.
 The Windpro 2 looks more like a liquid fuel stove and is nearly as stable as one.

 backpacking stove - the windpro's solid pot supports handle big cookware with ease.